brainopensource/GitFlowAI/README.md

-# GitHub Repo Manager — Repository Creator
+# GitFlowAI — GitHub Workflow Automation Tool

-A small, single-file Python utility to create GitHub repositories via the GitHub API and optionally push local code to the new repository.
+A powerful, single-file Python utility to automate your entire Git/GitHub workflow from the command line.

 This repository contains `gitflowapp.py`, a lightweight script that automates the common workflow of creating a repo on GitHub and pushing an existing local project to it.